LiliaFramework/Lilia/documentation/docs/libraries/lia.data.md

 ## Overview

-The data library stores key/value pairs in the `lia_data` database table.
+The data library stores each key/value pair in its own `lia_data_<key>` database table.
+These tables are created on demand using `lia.db.tableExists` to avoid duplicates.
 Values are cached in memory inside `lia.data.stored` for quick access.

 ---